KochetkovAlEX/gohide/README.md

    cd gohide
    ```
 2. Preparing:
-   Install `sing-box v1.13.9` for linux or windows and upload the file to `internal\bin` folder.
+   Install `sing-box v1.13.9` for linux or windows and upload the file to `internal/bin` folder.

 3. Building